-Linguistics: Greek syntax and unprepared translation: literature: a study of texts from Hellenistic (including the New Testament) and/or Patristic literature; and history: a general survey of the Hellenistic period

-To continue exploring and revising the complete grammar and syntax of Ancient Greek, read intermediate texts from the Classical (e.g. Herodotus and Homer) or Hellenistic (e.g. New Testament and Church Fathers) period.
+Linguistics: Greek syntax and unprepared translation; literature: a study of texts from Hellenistic (including the New Testament) and/or Patristic literature; and history: a general survey of the Hellenistic period intermediate texts from the Classical (e.g. Herodotus and Homer) or Hellenistic (e.g. New Testament and Church Fathers) period.
 To continue with an overview of the history and culture of the Classical or Hellenistic period, focusing, inter alia, on the heroic code).
-Outcomes: